ceu-lang/ceu/docs/requests.md

 In this example, we want to broadcast two messages at the same time, and terminate when both transmissions are acknowledged.
 However, the two `await DONE` in parallel do not distinguish between the two
-requests: both statements will awake as soon as any of the two transmission is acknowledged.
+requests: both statements will awake as soon as either of the two transmissions is acknowledged.

-To disambiguate concurrent requests, we use the concept of *sessions*, which is nothing more than a unique identifier shared by an `emit` and its corresponding `await`.
+To disambiguate concurrent requests, we use the concept of *sessions*, which is nothing more than a unique identifier shared by an `emit` and its corresponding `await` only.

 ```
 output (int,char&&) SEND;                   // extra "int" session